PHPixie/Cache/README.md

 ```

 As you probably guessed such pools also implement the same `PHPixie\Cache\Pool` interface as the storages and can themselves
 be prefixed thus creating a hierarchy.
-They can be used as define different pools for different entities and also
+They can be used to define different pools for different entities and also
 make it easy to later switch some of them to actual separate storages if needed.
 For example you can start out with
 one cache storage and multiple prefixed pools and expand easily when your application grows.